Top Sights of the Golden Triangle in Thailand (2024)

 Golden Triangle Viewpoint

-Golden Triangle Thailand
+Golden Triangle Viewpoint In Thailand

 To see the confluence of the Ruak and Mekong rivers and the borders of Thailand, Myanmar and Laos, head to the observation deck of the Golden Triangle.
 Don’t forget to take a commemorative photo.
 This is your once-in-a-lifetime chance to see the meeting place of three nations and two rivers, which have left a significant mark on modern history.